greenbone/gsa/README.md

 ### Format

-The translations are stored in in the JSON files as key-value pairs with the key being the English string and the value the translation of the specific language.
+The translations are stored in the JSON files as key-value pairs with the key being the English string and the value the translation of the specific language.
 Not translated strings have an empty string `“”` as the value.